Our clients are all wonderfulAnd we bet you're amazing too

 “We don’t look at these programs as a cost,” says Chisholm.
 “We see them as more of an opportunity.
 It’s worth every dollar.”

-INCOE scored 14 percent above the Manufacturing Metal Products benchmark, a 5 percent increase since 2015.
+INCOE scored 14 percent above the Manufacturing Metal Products benchmark, a 5 percent increase over the prior year.

-When WorkplaceDynamics conducted the follow-up survey in 2016, INCOE earned a spot on the Detroit Free Press 2016 Top Workplaces list.
+When INCOE issued the next survey in 2016, INCOE earned a spot on the Detroit Free Press 2016 Top Workplaces list.
 “It was great.
 We made that list, but we still saw some things in the survey that we addressed immediately,” remarked Chisholm.

-For Chisholm, the Top Workplaces designation took second place to increased employee engagement.
+For Chisholm, the Top Workplaces award took a back seat to increased employee engagement.
 “As employees saw us integrating their co employees’ ideas, it opened it up for even more employees to come forward and share their thoughts,” he concluded.
 “People have a lot of ideas.
 You’ve just got to stop and listen.”

-In 2016, INCOE scored 26 percent above the Manufacturing-Metal Products benchmark for the OrgHealth™ “Communication Up” statement, an increase of 7 percent since 2015.
+INCOE scored 26 percent above the Manufacturing-Metal Products benchmark for the “Clued-In Leaders” statement, an increase of 7 percent over the prior year.